Priyesha710/CSOT-Quant/README.md

 - Looking at your Sharpe and drawdown numbers **together**: is your signal a genuine improvement over buy-and-hold, a tradeoff, or worse on both?
 Be specific about which numbers you're comparing and what conclusion follows.

 ---
 **Here is a sample colab notebook.
-Learn from it and make your own, don't copy the content:** https://colab.research.google.com/drive/15Cs9qLF3uROrLsanck6VaR2fhVmWYGwo?usp=sharing
+Learn from it and make your own, don't copy the content:** [Sample Google Colab Notebook](https://colab.research.google.com/drive/1bhi_ANlQ4ETjt624bvWx8NYzVEF6bAba?usp=sharing)

 ### Before submitting, check: